elastic/cloud-on-k8s/docs/quickstart.md

 ### Access Elasticsearch

-A `ClusterIP` Service is automatically created for your cluster:
+A ClusterIP Service is automatically created for your cluster:

 ```
 kubectl get service sample-es
 ```

-You can use it to reach Elasticsearch from within the Kubernetes cluster, using the URL `http://sample-es:9200`.
+Elasticsearch can be accessed from the Kubernetes cluster, using the URL `http://sample-es:9200`.

-Let's use `kubectl port-forward` to access it from our local workstation:
+Use `kubectl port-forward` to access Elasticsearch from your local workstation:

 ```bash
 kubectl port-forward service/sample-es 9200